 To support this concept, I typically use place value charts.

-Below you will find an example in which a student uses place value charts to compare numbers in the primary grades.
+Below you will find an example where place value charts are used to compare numbers in the primary grades.

-Two important questions that guide this work are:
+Two important questions that can guide this work include:

 - How are _____ and _____ alike?
 Prove it by showing me.